 Use a whistle and signal in blasts of three.
 Don’t yell for help.
 Yelling doesn’t carry far and can expend a lot of energy.
 A mirror or other object that reflects the sun can make you visible to a helicopter or plane.
 If there is no chance that anyone will come looking for you then you need to make a plan to walk out on your own.

 Our bodies are naturally prepared for short periods of starvation, that’s why they tend to accumulate fat.
 Few short term survival situations require food.
 When lost in the bush, most people panic through fear they will run out of food.
 If you are lost in a remote location with no prospects of being found in the next weeks or months then food will be a priority.
-For most short-term survival situations, food acquisition is necessary.
+For most short-term survival situations, food acquisition is not necessary.